 1930: Sandra Day O'Connor, the first woman appointed to the Supreme Court of the United States, is born in El Paso, Texas.
 She served as an associate justice from her appointment in 1981 by President Ronald Reagan until her retirement from the Supreme Court in 2006.

-1919: Actor Strother Martin, best known as the chain gang prison captain in the 1967 film "Cool Hand Luke," is born in Kokomo, Ind.
+1919: Actor Strother Martin, best known as the chain gang prison captain in the 1967 film "Cool Hand Luke," is born in Kokomo, Indiana.
 Martin was also known for his roles in movies like "The Horse Soldiers," "The Man Who Shot Liberty Valance," "The Wild Bunch," "Butch Cassidy and the Sundance Kid," "True Grit" and "Slap Shot."
 He died of a heart attack at age 61 on Aug.
 1, 1980.

 1917: The Seattle Metropolitans of the Pacific Coast Hockey Association beat the National Hockey Association's Montreal Canadiens three games to one to become the first U.S. team to win the Stanley Cup.
 The PCHA and NHA reached a gentlemen's agreement in 1915 that their respective champions would face each other for the Stanley Cup, originally rewarded to amateur champions in Canada.
 Since 1926, the cup has gone to National Hockey League's champion.

-1911: Playwright Tennessee Williams, best known for works such as "A Streetcar Named Desire," "Cat on a Hot Tin Roof," "The Glass Menagerie" and "The Night of the Iguana," is born Thomas Lanier Williams III in Columbus, Miss.
+1911: Playwright Tennessee Williams, best known for works such as "A Streetcar Named Desire," "Cat on a Hot Tin Roof," "The Glass Menagerie" and "The Night of the Iguana," is born Thomas Lanier Williams III in Columbus, Mississippi.
 He died at age 71 on Feb.
 25, 1983.

-1892: Walt Whitman, one of the most influential poets in American history, dies at the age of 72 in Camden, N.J.
+1892: Walt Whitman, one of the most influential poets in American history, dies at the age of 72 in Camden, New Jersey.
 The cause of death was officially listed as "pleurisy of the left side, consumption of the right lung, general miliary tuberculosis and parenchymatous nephritis."
 Whitman's work was very controversial in its time, particularly his poetry collection "Leaves of Grass," which was described as obscene for its overt sexuality.
 Some of Whitman's best known poems include "Song of Myself," "O Captain!
 My Captain!" and "Beat!
 Beat!
 Drums!"

 1881: Guccio Gucci, the businessman and fashion designer who founded The House of Gucci in 1921 as a leather goods company and small luggage store, is born in Florence, Italy.
 Gucci is seen here at right with his parents.

-1874: Robert Frost, one of the most popular and critically respected American poets of his generation, is born in San Francisco, Calif.
+1874: Robert Frost, one of the most popular and critically respected American poets of his generation, is born in San Francisco, California.
 Frost, whose best known works include "The Gift Outright," "Neither Out Too Far Nor In Too Deep," "Acquainted with the Night" and "Stopping by the Woods on a Snowy Evening," received four Pulitzer Prizes for Poetry during his lifetime.

-1830: The Book of Mormon is first published by Joseph Smith in Palmyra, N.Y., as "The Book of Mormon: An Account Written by the Hand of Mormon upon Plates Taken from the Plates of Nephi."
+1830: The Book of Mormon is first published by Joseph Smith in Palmyra, New York, as "The Book of Mormon: An Account Written by the Hand of Mormon upon Plates Taken from the Plates of Nephi."
 According to Smith's account, the Book of Mormon was originally written in otherwise unknown characters referred to as "reformed Egyptian" engraved on golden plates.
 Smith claimed that the last prophet to contribute to the book, a man named Moroni, buried it in a hill in present-day New York and then returned to earth in 1827 as an angel, revealing the location of the book to Smith and instructing him to translate and disseminate it as evidence of the restoration of Christ's true church in the latter days.

 1827: German composer Ludwig van Beethoven, one of the most famous and influential composers of all time, dies at the age of 56 in Vienna, Austria.
 His best known compositions include nine symphonies, five concertos for piano, 32 piano sonatas and 16 string quartets.
 Around 1800 his hearing began to deteriorate, and by the last decade of his life he was almost totally deaf.
 He gave up conducting and performing in public but continued to compose, with many of his most admired works coming from this period.